EzraApple/fullstack-decal-react-2/README.md

 # React Demo
-This repo is from a live demo given for the [Intro to Full Stack Development Decal](https://fullstackdecal.com) at UC Berkeley.
+This repo is from a lecture given for the [Intro to Full Stack Development Decal](https://fullstackdecal.com) at UC Berkeley.
 It is meant to give examples of conditional rendering, as well as using state with objects/arrays.
 ___
 ## Running Locally
 If you want to run this locally, first clone the repository: